anilgurses/DentalBioFeature/README.md

 ## Setup

-Installing python 3.7 packages
+Installing required python packages
 > pip3 install -r requirements.txt

-All of the setup could be done with this.
+All of the setup could be done with above step.
 Also, you need to install OpenCv for image feeding processes.
-OpenCv version must be older than 4.0 version.
-That causes from the function changes on the newer versions of OpenCv.
+OpenCv version must be older than version 4.0.
+The reason for it is the OpenCV has changed some functions(removed some of them) on the newer versions.

 ## File Organization